Avi-Rathod/helmproj/templates/sas-bases/examples/sas-launcher/configure/README.md

 2. Copy the sas-bases/examples/sas-launcher/configure/launcher-user-homedirectory-volume.yaml file to the `site-config/sas-launcher/configure/` location.

-3. In the file, replace {{ VOLUME-STORAGE-CLASS }} with the location of the volume storage call of your choice.
+3. In the file, replace {{ .Values.VOLUME_STORAGE_CLASS }} with the location of the volume storage call of your choice.
 Here is an example:

    ```yaml
    patch: |-